 Universal resource before enabling this!

 There are a few additional points on security and privacy to consider:

 https://).
 Cronitor supports unencrypted pings because some use-cases demand it, but unless yours is one, you should use SSL.
 Requests made using SSL are private: the URL is encrypted and protected in transit.
 As an added benefit, SSL prevents unwanted caching that could occur between your system and Cronitor.

 If you have a server that cannot make outbound HTTP requests, or you have a monitoring use case where you would like to use email to notifiy Cronitor, you can do so by sending emails to

 To call different monitor events append the event name with a

 In order to prevent users from accidentally flooding the Ping API (and potentially disrupting service for other users), Cronitor imposes rate limits on the number of requests that can be made to the Ping API.
 Requests over the limit will receive an

 HTTP 429 status code.

 requests.
 At this time, all POST bodies are discarded.

 Originally, ping URLs were hosted on the cronitor.io domain.
 To segregate ping traffic, we launched the cronitor.link domain in February, 2015.
-We plan to continue supporting ping requests on cronitor.io indefinitely but if you are currently pinging cronitor.io, you may experience faster ping times by switching to cronitor.link.
+This is a specially tuned cluster of ping collectors optimized for huge burts of ping traffic (think midnight UTC).
+We plan to support pings on cronitor.io indefinitely, but do not suggest using it as your primary ping domain.